bethanyuo/nethereum-contract/README.md

 Try adding a fact using another private key as an account.
 Hypothesize on what could happen and test it: _RESULT: `FAIL`_

-## Smart Contract Interaction: Reading from the Smart Contract
+## Reading from the Smart Contract
 When reading from a Smart Contract, no wallets or private keys are needed.
 In the `ContractService` class, create a method which gets a fact by a given `index` and returns a string with the fact.
 Get the method of the contract and then make an _asynchronous_ call with the index as parameter, which will return `Task<string>` and get the result.